 Snow White With the Red Hair

 This cozy, comfy anime rarely bares its fangs.
 The last time it did was when it was telling the story of Prince Zen’s childhood friend in the first season.
 It was a flashback that was noticeably more dramatic and exhilarating than the normal proceedings.
-Even when Snow White is being dainty and charmful, it’s still pretty good, but when it steps into its more impactful material, like it did in these last few episodes, then this anime really starts feeling like the next female lead action-adventure hit.
+When this anime is being dainty and charming, it’s pretty good.
+But when it steps into its more impacting material, like it did in these last few episodes, then this anime really starts feeling like the next female lead, action-adventure hit.

 For the first time, Shirayuki is panicked and confused.
-She was just kidnapped, only to be kidnapped again throwing her casual visit to her old kingdom into a swirling vortex of stress and confusion.
-At the tail end of the first episode that this all exploded into action, Shirayuki finally, desperately needs Zen.
-Not because she’s weak.
-Shirayuki is a very, very strong female lead and this anime wastes no effort in showing the positive effects she has on others just by being around them.
-No, Shirayuki needs Zen because she’s in actual danger.
+She was just kidnapped, only to be kidnapped again, throwing her casual visit to her old kingdom into a swirling vortex of stress and confusion.
+At the tail end of the first episode, Shirayuki finally, desperately needed Zen.
+I don’t say this because it portrayed her as being weak.
+Shirayuki is a very, very strong character and this anime wastes no effort in showing the positive effects she has on others just by being around them.
+No, Shirayuki needed Zen because she was in actual danger.
 Anyone would need anybody in her situation, and it’s a harsh left turn from the prior episode where she was enjoying a tour of a castle that she was visiting.

 Grimgar of Fantasy and Ash

 This is the antithesis to Gate.
 If Gate is the anime that doesn’t get me at all, then Grimgar of Fantasy and Ash is the anime that understands me almost more than I understand myself.
 Grimgar’s pace is an emotionally resonant stroll through a fantasy land.
 It relaxes me.
 It makes me ponder things.
-It almost gives me Mushishi vibes with it’s incredibly introverted dialogue style, beautiful music and art, and relaxing pace.
+It almost gives me Mushishi vibes with its incredibly introverted dialogue style, beautiful music and art, and relaxing pace.
 This is the exact type of anime I love.
-Even if Grimgar has a couple flaws, namely the completely uncalled for fan-service, it does nothing to strip away the powerful core that this anime has.
+Even if Grimgar has a couple flaws, namely the infrequent occasions of completely uncalled for fan-service, it does nothing to strip away the powerful core that this anime wields.

 There is so much more than character development going on as well, even though that is probably the best thing about this anime.
 I can’t stop singing praises about Grimgar’s art and animation.
 A-1 is knocking it out of the park.
 Every change in locale is introduced by a lovingly painted piece of art that looks like it was ripped out of a concept art book for an RPG video game.
 It’s been a while since I’ve felt the desire to live in an actual anime setting, and Grimgar’s world is almost calling out to me.
-Every fight feels weighted and impactful as well.
+This high praise echos into the combat front as well.
+Every fight feels weighted and impactful.
 There are no “easy” fights.
-Even the smallest of battle segments has tactics, mental feedback, and some give and take with who’s getting injured.
+Even the smallest of battle segments has tactics, mental feedback, and some give and take with who’s getting injured and who’s winning the fight.

 Grimgar of Fantasy and Ash has proven to be a much more meaningful and patient anime than many expected.
 This also means it may not be as exciting as people would hope.
 I would be careful to say that this is an action anime, despite there being a fight or two every episode.
 It’s pace is very slow, probably weeding out the more impatient types of viewers.
 But if you’re like me, and you’re sick of the rushed, underdeveloped characters of other action anime, then Grimgar offers a perfect alternative.
 It’s an anime that cares about its characters, and their growth.